Looking for a simple, low-cost, out-of-the-ordinary way to add a bit of pizzazz to your Christmas decor? And maybe at the last minute too?

 If you have the time and are crafty, you might want to spray paint your trees, add glitter, make paper ornaments, and add garland, photos, words, or angels.
 Have fun with it.
 It’s great to do with a group and children too!

 A trio of trees is making a magic moment with my summer ivy plant on top of my china cabinet.
-Notice I didn’t make the last fold to give my trees a flat bottom since I was setting them up high on a stand.
+Notice I didn’t make the last fold which gives the trees a flat bottom.
+Since I was setting them up high on a stand I liked this look.
 I used a variety of pewter and silver candlesticks for my tree bases.
 Be creative.
 I think the base really makes the tree more festive.

 And…since I didn’t use all the Christmas Balls for making trees, I added the balls to my ivy for a more Christmasy look.
 First I removed the wires and decorative tops from the Christmas Balls.
 Then, I stuck kabob skewers in the plant, cut them to the appropriate length with my pruners, and then added a dab of hot glue to the end of the skewers and stuck the Christmas Balls on the skewers.
 Voila!